w3c/wai-curricula/content/designer/multimedia-and-animations.md

 * identify accessibility requirements for different types of audio or video content
 * design user interfaces that consider placement of alternatives to multimedia content, such as transcripts for audio and audio described content,
 * design user interfaces that support switching transcripts and audio described content on or off
-* design user interfaces with mechanisms to pause, stop, and hide any moving and auto-updating content, including animations and carousels
+* design user interfaces with mechanisms to pause, stop, and hide any moving, blinking, and auto-updating content, including animations and carousels
 * design user interfaces with mechanisms to stop or control the volume of auto-playing audio
 * identify related requirements for developers to programmatically associate alternatives and descriptions to their corresponding media content
 * identify related requirements for content authors to provide appropriate text alternatives and audio descriptions for different types of media content, including video and audio